Kenneth Wacks - Conferences

 Home and building systems consist of interconnected sensors, actuators, controllers, and user interfaces to support applications such as lighting and energy management.
 These system components constitute a network of communicating things.
 The new buzzword in the industry for these connected devices is an “Internet of Things” even if the Internet is not used for communications.
 So the Internet of Things should more accurately be called the “Network of Things.”
 Regardless of whether the Internet of Things is technically correct terminology, we should welcome new entrants to the home automation industry.

-An international standard is under development by ISO/IEC to add cybersecurity and privacy protection features to the communications gateway linking a home network with an external service provider.
+An international standard is under development by ISO/IEC to add cybersecurity and privacy protection features to the communications gateway linking a home network with a cable or telephone network.
 Such a gateway functions as a building sentry.
 These sentry features enable the gateway to ensure that a customer’s expectation for privacy is implemented according to agreements with service providers.
 Since this screening function by the sentry is programmable, it would become practical for service providers to offer customers various privacy options.
 Customers might be provided extra services in exchange for disclosing additional personal data as part of a menu of privacy options.
 Gateway sentry technologies can enforce privacy choices thereby creating market opportunities for gateway manufacturers and service providers.

 In January 2013, the “Modular Communications Interface for Energy Management” was approved as an American National Standard.
 This standard specifies a modular communications interface (MCI) for energy management signals and messages to be exchanged among customer devices.
 These devices might include consumer products such as sensors, thermostats, and appliances; and energy-related equipment such as an energy management hub, an energy management controller, an energy management agent, a residential gateway, and an energy services interface.